Bergvca/string_grouper/tutorials/tutorial_1.md

 </div>

-In the pattern matching process each value in the row of the column for matching is checked against every other row.
-If there were 100,000 rows the total iterations would be 100,000^2 = 10 Billion.
-Processing that number of iterations in a normal Python loop (not using String Grouper) would require replacing the CPU of the computer after each investigation.
+In a pattern matching process each value in a row of the column being matching is checked against *every other value* in the column.

+Processing this using typical Python looping code would mean, in the case of a 100,000 row data set, that the total iterations would be 100,000^2 = 10 Billion.
+Processing that number of iterations might require replacing the CPU of the computer after each investigation!
 Well maybe not... but you *would* have time for a few cups of coffee.
+String Grouper works in a totally different way.

-In the result data frame above we see the IDs (AA098762D, BB099931J) having each a group of two values — once where a close match is found, and once where it's own record (value) is found.
+In the resultant data frame above we see the IDs (AA098762D, BB099931J) having each a group of two values — once where a close match is found, and once where it's own record (value) is found.
 The third ID, CC082744L, is only returned once, even though it is pretty clear that it would be a variation of our fictitious company 'Hyper Startup Inc.'

 ### Using the 'Minimum Similarity' keyword argument

-String Grouper has a number of configuration options (see kwargs in README.md), the option of interest for the above case is `min_similarity`.
+String Grouper has a number of configuration options (see the **kwargs** in README.md), the option of interest in the above case is `min_similarity`.

-The default minimum similarity is `0.8`, it can be seen that more matches may be found by reducing the `min_similarity` numerical value, from 0.8 to say 0.7
+The default minimum similarity is `0.8`, it can be seen that more matches may be found by reducing the minimum similarity from 0.8 to, for example, 0.7.

 ```python
 matches = match_strings(accounts['name'], master_id = accounts['id'], min_similarity = 0.7)
 ```

-***Tip:*** If the data set being matched is large and you wish to experiment with the minimum similarity option, it may be helpful to import only a limited data set during testing and increase to the full data set when ready.
-The number of rows imported can be specified when importing.
+***Tip:*** If the data set being matched is large and you wish to experiment with the minimum similarity option, it may be helpful to import only a limited data set during testing, and increase to the full data set when ready.
+The number of rows imported can be specified thus:

 ```python
 # We only look at the first 50k as an example
 accounts = pd.read_csv('/path/to/folder/huge_file.csv')[0:50000]
 ```

-Changing the option to `min_similarity = 0.7` returns this:
+Back to our example, changing the option to `min_similarity = 0.7` returns this:

 <div>
 <table border="1" class="dataframe">